devuri/wp-filename-hasher/README.md

-# Image Name Hasher Plugin
+# File Name Hasher Plugin

 ## Description

-The `Image Name Hasher` plugin automatically renames uploaded images in WordPress to a unique hashed filename.
+The `File Name Hasher` plugin automatically renames uploaded images in WordPress to a unique hashed filename.
 This helps to avoid conflicts with existing filenames and enhances security by generating unpredictable names for uploaded images.

 ## Features